What Is a Stem Cell Transplant?

 When Should I Call the Doctor?

-- has a runny nose, cough, or congestion
+- have a runny nose, cough, or congestion

-- has a headache, dizziness, or blurred vision
+- have a headache, dizziness, or blurred vision

-- coughs up blood or has a nosebleed that won't stop after a few minutes
+- cough up blood or have a nosebleed that won't stop after a few minutes